m-naruniec/Alan-Turning/README.md

 * add more data dypes - strings, arrays, structs,
 * change the main interpreting monad - there might be a better monad combination for the purpose of the language.
 It would probably involve Cont monad and possibly List, instead of manually written pair of continuations,
-* remove recurency from functions - this forces the use of turn, which is the whole challenge and fun in the language.
+* remove recurrence from functions - this forces the use of turn, which is the whole challenge and fun in the language.